Matthew-The-Developer/dynamic-wrapper/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Run `ng build --base-href "https://Matthew-The-Developer.github.io/dynamic-wrapper/"` to build the project for [GitHub Pages](https://matthew-the-developer.github.io/dynamic-wrapper/).
+The build artifacts will be stored in the `dist/` directory.

+## Deploy

+Run `npx angular-cli-ghpages --dir=dist/dynamic-wrapper` to deploy the current build of the project to [GitHub Pages](https://matthew-the-developer.github.io/dynamic-wrapper/).

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).